Jefferson Tabinas: International career

 Born in Japan to a Ghanaian father and a Filipino mother, Tabinas was eligible to present Japan, Ghana or Philippines at international level.

 In 2016, Tabinas expressed his desire to represent Japan at the 2020 Tokyo Olympics.

 Philippines

 In May 2021, he was called up to the Philippines national team for the joint qualifiers of the 2022 FIFA World Cup and 2023 AFC Asian Cup.
 He made his debut on 7 June in a 0–2 defeat to China PR in Sharjah, UAE.

-Tabinas scored his first international goal against Malaysia on 4 September 2024 during the 2024 Merdeka Tournament.
+Tabinas scored his first international goal against Malaysia on 4 September 2024 during the 2024 Merdeka Tournament at the Bukit Jalil National Stadium.